 There’s no one in K-pop who can do vocal runs like nobody’s business other than Do Kyungsoo of South Korean-Chinese boy group EXO.

 Compared to other K-pop main vocalists who focus on high notes and range, Kyungsoo focuses on adding character to EXO’s songs.
-He might be underrated compared to other singers, but there’s something about his rich, velvety voice that makes it unforgettable.
+His singing techniques are different compared to other Korean singers, but there's something about his rich, velvety voice that makes it unforgettable.

-As we count the days to the release of Kyungsoo’s solo album on July 26, let’s look at 14 songs that show off his ability as a vocalist.
+Take a look at these 14 songs that show off his ability as a vocalist.

 (For full versions of these song previews, sign in to your Spotify account.)